Final revision date: 09/13/2023

 Finally, Fig. 5 shows a comparison of DC bias characteristics.
 In electrolytic capacitors, including conductive polymer capacitors, the dielectric constant does not vary when the application voltage changes, so the capacitance does not change when voltage is applied.
 The fact that the capacitance does not vary when the rated voltage is applied is a strong point of electrolytic capacitors.

 Though it does depend on the dielectric type, MLCCs are susceptible to structural distortion when DC voltage is applied.
 This is especially true when the dielectric used has a high dielectric constant.
 Thus, there is a tendency for the capacitance to be highly dependent on the DC bias.
 However, MLCCs that exhibit less capacitance variation have recently been developed.

 Refer to the following webpage for details of the mechanism whereby the capacitance of an MLCC changes when DC bias is applied:

-Typical aluminum electrolytic capacitors can be said to be suitable in cases where there are no space constraints and large capacitance is the only relevant characteristic, whereas polymer capacitors are a good choice when both capacitance and ESR are important.
+Typical aluminum electrolytic capacitors can be said to be suitable in cases where there are no space constraints and large capacitance is the only relevant characteristic, whereas conductive polymer capacitors are a good choice when both capacitance and ESR are important.
 If space is limited, all-purpose MLCCs are best.
 MLCCs are also suitable for applications where the ability to deal with very high voltages is needed because of their high withstand voltage performance and ability to withstand reverse voltage.

-Figure 6 is a summary view that shows a motherboard as viewed from the side.
+Fig. 6 is a summary view that shows a motherboard as viewed from the side.
 Passive components of the sort shown here are typically arranged around the active components such as the CPU and DC-DC converter.
 Basically, it is necessary that the target impedance is met in order to ensure that electronic devices operate properly.
 A variety of capacitors of different types are arranged in combination to achieve this.

 Refer to the following webpage for details of the ECAS series lineup: